itemisCREATE/ea-bridge-integration-example/README.md

-# Enterprise Architect - powerful customization for validation & code generation
+# Powerful customization for validation & code generation for Enterprise Architect

 The example contained in this repository demonstrates the integration of the Enterprise Architect (EA) modeling tool with a command-line Java application for **model validation** on UML models and **code-generation** specifically for state-machines.
 A simple EA Add-in calls a command-line application (CLI) which loads the `.eap(x)/.qea(x)` file, performs validation / code-generation on that model and returns the result.